Northern Arizona University: History

+Creation and early history

-Initially named the Northern Arizona Normal School, the institution opened on September 11, 1899, with 23 students, two faculty members—one, Almon Nicholas Taylor, who was also the school president—and "two copies of Webster's International Dictionary bound in sheepskin" as teaching resources.
+Initially named the Northern Arizona Normal School, the institution opened on September 11, 1899, with 23 students, two faculty members – one, Almon Nicholas Taylor, who was also the school president – and "two copies of Webster's International Dictionary bound in sheepskin" as teaching resources.
+It was one of about 180 "normal schools" founded by state governments in the 19th century to train teachers for the rapidly growing public common schools.
+Some closed but most steadily expanded their role and became state colleges in the early 20th century and state universities in the late 20th century.

 The first graduating class, in 1901, consisted of four women who received credentials to teach in the Arizona Territory.
 In 1925, the Arizona State Legislature allowed the school, which was then called the Northern Arizona State Teachers College (ASTC), to grant bachelor of education degrees.
-In 1929, the school became Arizona State Teachers College at Flagstaff.Also in 1929, the Great Depression struck the nation, and the ASTC found new meaning in community outreach.
+In 1929, the school became Arizona State Teachers College at Flagstaff.
+Also in 1929, the Great Depression struck the nation, and the ASTC found new meaning in community outreach.
 Rather than collapsing, the school endured through the depression.
 In fact, Grady Gammage, the school president at the time, described higher education as "a 'depression industry' that fared well in hard times."
 Despite financial difficulties, enrollment increased from 321 students to 535 students between 1930 and 1940, and graduate work was introduced in 1937.

 ASTC provided an education during economically trying times, often creating jobs to help students afford their education; they worked in the school-owned dairy farm, in the campus kitchen and dining hall, and as newspaper deliverers.
 The self-sufficiency of the college helped conserve monetary resources, and it was a major contributor to the local economy of the surrounding Flagstaff community, injecting almost a half-million dollars in 1938.

 ASTC was known for its diverse student body and ethnic tolerance.
 In fact, the first Hopi to receive a college degree was Ida Mae Fredericks in 1939.
 Students came from rural farms, mining families, the East Coast, and points between.
 During the depression, fraternities and clubs sprang up, reflecting the diversity of backgrounds and interests.

+World War II impacts

-Enrollment dropped sharply at the beginning of World War II, dropping to 161 in 1945.
-During this time, ASTC became a Navy V-12 program training site.
+During World War II, NAU was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program which offered students a path to a Navy commission.
+Enrollment at the university dropped sharply at the beginning of World War II, dropping to 161 in 1945.
 However, the end of World War II brought increased enrollment as returning veterans continued their education.